Snapchat/djinni/README.md

   else.
 - `@import`ed files can include `@flag` lines too, and they will apply to the parent file. (this means you can put common flags in a file and `@import` it)

+### FAQ

+Q. Can we include arbitrary bytes in the `string` type?

+A. No! iOS Java strings are unicode, so arbitrary bytes won't necessarily be able to get translated into such strings.